tbreuss/pvc/README.md

 Start your web browser and open <http://localhost:9999>

-### Basic Auth Middleware
+### Middlewares

 The example is using some middlewares.

-For the Basic Auth middleware the Login details are:
+For the BasicAuth middleware the Login details are:

     Username: user
     Password: pass